wp-plugins/form-maker/readme.txt

 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

-	Text Area: This field of the conatct form can be used for typing some text.
-The difference between Text Area and Simple Text is that Simple Text has only one row while Text Area can have several rows.
+	Text Area: This field of the contact form can be used for typing some text.
+The difference between Text Area and Simple Text of the contact form is that Simple Text has only one row while Text Area can have several rows.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

-	Name: This can be used for typing a name.
+	Name: This can be used for typing a name in the form.
 It has several attributes: Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on th form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

-	Address: This field can be used for adding an address.
+	Address: This field can be used for adding an address to form.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Send mail to the submitter: The submitted in formation of the  form will be sent to the submitter if this box is checked.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

-	 Address (Mark on Map):This filed can be used for adding an address by directly marking it on the map.
+	 Address (Mark on Map):This filed can be used for adding an address to form by directly marking it on the map.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Send mail to the submitter: The submitted in formation of the  form will be sent to the submitter if this box is checked.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

-	E-mail:This form field can be used for typing the submitter's e-mail.
+	E-mail: This form field can be used for typing the submitter's e-mail.
 The submitted e-mail validation is checked.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the in formation.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Send mail to the submitter: The submitted in formation of the  form will be sent to the submitter if this box is checked.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.